US charges 4 Iranians with plot to kidnap journalist | DW | 13.07.2021

 The indictment against the four Iranians also alleges that the plot was part of a broader plan to lure three individuals in Canada, and another in the United Kingdom, to Iran.
 Individuals were also targeted in the United Arab Emirates, authorities confirmed.

-"Every person in the United States must be free from harassment, threats and physical harm by foreign powers," said the Justice Department’s National Security Division.
+"Every person in the United States must be free from harassment, threats and physical harm by foreign powers," said Acting US Assistant Attorney General Mark J. Lesko.
 "Through this indictment, we bring to light one such pernicious plot to harm an American citizen who was exercising their First Amendment rights, and we commit ourselves to bring the defendants to justice."

+Relations between the US and Iran have been strained since all formal diplomacy ended between the two countries in 1980, in the wake of the revolution in the Islamic Republic the year before.

 jsi/rt (Reuters, AP, dpa)